Composers, arrangers and recording artists

 André van Haren

-André was born in Holland.
-He received a Bachelor Degree in Music in Classical Piano and Composition from the Conservatory in Utrecht, The Netherlands.
+Born in Holland and currently residing in Sweden, André is a composer, music educator, engraver, story and movie enthusiast.
+He received his Bachelors Degree in Music (Classical Piano and Composition) from the Conservatory in Utrecht, Netherlands.
 His main instrument is the piano.
 He has written and arranged music for various ensembles including piano, solo voice, choir, chamber ensembles and orchestra.

 Utilizing the notation programs Sibelius and Dorico, André is skilled at arranging and engraving compositions ranging from simple voice & piano songs to full orchestral works.

 André is adept at creating "convincing mockups" of orchestral works using Apple Logic and Cubase.
 He is currently studying advanced techniques of film scoring.
 For more info, visit andrevanharen.com.